Faculty

 SC Johnson Graduate School of Management, Cornell University

-Drew Pascarella is a senior lecturer in finance at the SC Johnson Graduate School of Management, Cornell University, where he leads the investment banking immersion.
-From 2019 to 2022, Pascarella served as associate dean for MBA programs, where he was responsible for curriculum, admissions, placement, student services, leadership programs and diversity and inclusion initiatives for Johnson’s residential MBA programs.
+Drew Pascarella is a senior lecturer of finance at the SC Johnson Graduate School of Management, Cornell University, where he leads the investment banking immersion.
+From 2019 to 2022, Pascarella served as associate dean for MBA programs, where he was responsible for curriculum, admissions, placement, student services, leadership programs, and diversity and inclusion initiatives for SC Johnson’s residential MBA programs.

-Pascarella founded Johnson’s Fintech Intensive, delivered at the Cornell Tech campus each spring.
-He has taught core finance, mergers and acquisitions, investment banking essentials and lectures in finance.
-He is also heavily involved with executive education initiatives, working with global corporate clients on finance hard skills and Fintech training.
+Pascarella founded SC Johnson’s Fintech Intensive delivered at the Cornell Tech campus each spring.
+He has taught core finance, mergers and acquisitions, and investment banking essentials.
+He is also heavily involved with executive education initiatives, working with global corporate clients on hard finance skills and Fintech training.
 He was the 2014 and 2021 recipient of the Class of 1992 Apple Award for Teaching Excellence.

 In addition to his duties at Johnson, Pascarella is managing director and head of east coast banking at Vista Point Advisors.
-Pascarella holds an MBA from Cornell University and a BBA in computer information systems from James Madison University.
+Pascarella holds a Master of Business Administration degree from Cornell University and a Bachelor of Business Administration degree in computer information systems from James Madison University.
 He was the class co-president and a Fried Fellow at Cornell.

 Kathleen Rauch, RN, MSHQS, BSN, CPHQ